-This is such a bright and flavourful recipe, it would make a good addition to a festive meal!
+This festive soup is such a bright and flavourful recipe, it would make a good addition to any Christmas meal!

 a handful of cashew nuts